Skip to main content

 Saving Your Rate

-Keep in mind that the rates listed at the top will also be the first ones shown when selecting them on the estimate.
-So, if you have any special priority rates, make sure to arrange them accordingly.
-You can easily customize the order of your rates by simply dragging and dropping them to the perfect spot.
+Within the Rate Category, keep in mind that the rates listed at the top will be the first ones shown when on an estimate.
+So if you have any priority rates, make sure to arrange them accordingly.

-Once you've fully built out your rate category – hit the Done button followed by the Save button to ensure your rates are securely stored!
+3. Once you've built out your rate category, hit the Done button followed by the Save Changes button to ensure your rates are securely stored!

 Did this answer your question?